secure411dotorg/rpzone/README.md

 /opt/rpzone/scripts$ ./assemble_cidr_zone.sh shdrop

+Small, slowly changing lists such as Alexa and D.R.O.P. may be suitable for full zone replacement as shown above.
+For huge zones, high update frequency and urgent blocking data sources you can lower the propagation delay and elminated zone reloading by using the nsupdate command.
+See [Minimize Propagation Delay on High Update Frequency Blocklists]

 See also:

 * How to Add a Local Zone
 * Add Zones Maintained by Other People
 * Share your Zones

 ***
 ###NOTES